NOW ACCEPTING APPLICATIONS FOR THE 2015 PROGRAM--DUE JANUARY 27

-Launched in 1967, the Jefferson Fellowships is the East-West Center’s oldest and most widely-recognized seminar program, with an illustrious alumni network of more than 500 Jefferson Fellows across the Asia Pacific region and the United States.
-The broad goal of the program is to to enhance public understanding through the news media of cultures, issues and trends in the Asia Pacific region, broadly defined as Asia, the Pacific Islands and the United States.
-Participation in the Jefferson Fellowships provides journalists not only with a life-changing international experience, valuable professional contacts, and life-long friendships with their colleagues in the program, but also access to the EWC’s international network of more than 1,000 media professionals and 50,000 alumni.
-Funding for the Jefferson Fellowships has been provided through a grant from the Freeman Foundation of Stowe, Vermont since 1999.
+The Jefferson Fellowships is the East-West Center’s most widely-recognized and established seminar program, with an illustrious alumni network of more than 600 Jefferson Fellows across the Asia Pacific region and the United States.
+The broad goal of the program is to to enhance public understanding through the news media of cultures, issues and trends in the Asia Pacific region.
+Participation in the Jefferson Fellowships provides journalists not only with rich knowledge of the most important regional issues, valuable professional contacts, and life-long friendships with their colleagues in the program, but also access to the EWC’s international network of more than 1,000 media professionals and 50,000 alumni.
+The Freeman Foundation of Stowe Vermont provides some scholarship funding for the Jefferson Fellowships in partnership with journalists' news organizations, foundations and the East-West Center.

 Please click here to join our mailing list and receive application announcements for this and other East-West Center media programs.